Education&Training

 10. Can students apply for admission to multiple schools’ admission projects simultaneously?
 How to submit application materials?

-Applicants should carefully read the requirements of the corresponding admission projects, and then submit application materials according to the school’s admissions brochure and the CIMR’s supplementary requirements.
+Applicants should carefully read the requirements of the corresponding admission projects, and then submit application materials according to the school’s admission brochure and CIMR’s supplementary requirements.

 11. Is accommodation and transportation reimbursement arranged for students participating in interviews?